Choline Rich Foods for Kids: Benefits, Requirements & 7-Day Meal Plan

 • Brain signaling processes

-Proper consumption in childhood facilitates normal development and neural development.
+Proper consumption during childhood facilitates normal development and neural development.

 Source: NIH Office of Dietary Supplements, 2023.